kyma-project/kyma/docs/serverless/03-07-security.md

     - Source code of all Functions within this Namespace
     - Internal Docker registry that contains Function images
-    - Secrets allowing the build Job to pull and push images from and to the Docker registry
+    - Secrets allowing the build Job to pull and push images from and to the Docker registry (in non-system Namespaces)